 Once the child reaches the last Friday of June following their 16th birthday, they are no longer classed as a child for licensing purposes.
 This used to be the school leaving age, but the education law has changed.

 How Do You Receive a Child Performance Licence?

-- The production team needs to complete Part I and submit it to the relevant Licensing Officer.
+- The production team completes Part I and submits it to the relevant Licensing Officer.
 This person will be located in the Local Authority for the area in which the child lives.

-- The production team will need to identify the chaperones in the application.
+- In the application, the production team identify the appointed chaperones.
 The only persons legally permitted to chaperone are parents and Licensed Chaperones.